rahafoundation/firebase-backup/README.md

 and set [`firebase.test.config.json`](firebase.test.config.json) to point there), can look up your new authentication uid used in the test db so that you can log in while developing locally.
 Then, run the command listed above.

+### Running migrations

+Migrations can be found in the `/migrations` directory and are run manually since we currently don't have any framework to manage them or version the schema in Firestore.

+Scripts in the directory provide a good example of how one might write a new migration.

+Migrations are run by `yarn run ts-node migrations/<script-name>`.
+Most migrations expect `[path_to_firebase_credentials] [project_name]` as arguments.
+See the actual migration script you are trying to run to confirm.